New Zealand may be a dream move for Britons, but what are the living costs?

 While renting is considerably cheaper in Auckland than in London, it’s worth noting that London is a particularly pricey place to live.
 These figures will vary if you are looking at moving to a more rural area or even a smaller city.

-Cost of Groceries NZ vs UK
+Cost of Groceries NZ vs the UK

 While this isn’t a large upfront cost, the cost of groceries is something to consider as part of your daily expenses.
-Again, this will depend on your lifestyle in the UK and New Zealand, but here is a breakdown of the average prices of common purchases in both destinations.
 In general, groceries are typically more expensive in New Zealand than in the United Kingdom.
+This is due to higher import costs, limited competition and a smaller market size, which pushes prices up.

 Item